How to change your address

 Why is it important?

-Because an individual's personal information is confidential, generally we will not provide a change of address to other government departments or Crown corporations such as Canada Post.
-Similarly, they do not provide such information to us.
-The exception is Elections Canada, but only if you gave us your authorization by answering "Yes" to both Elections Canada questions on page one of your return.
-If you want other departments or organizations informed, you must contact them directly.
+Your personal information is confidential, so we will usually not give your new address to other government departments or Crown corporations such as Canada Post.
+The exception is Elections Canada, if you gave us your authorization by answering "Yes" to both Elections Canada questions on page one of your return.
+Contact other departments or organizations directly to give them your new address.

 Forms and publications